plz/E-Series-Graphite-Grafana/README.md

 You can also use the Grafana Dashboards provided to visualize the collected metrics.

+As of Jul 2019 NetApp released [an official](https://github.com/NetApp/eseries-perf-analyzer) replacement for this tool, I would strongly recommend you evaluating it for your needs.

 Data Collection
 --------------------------------------------------------------------------------
 * `graphite-collector/eseries-metrics-collector.pl` - Script that will connect